freeranger/evologger/README.md

 ### Plugins
 Evologger supports a "plugin" architecture where you can add new input sources and output destinations simply by adding the plugin to the `plugins` directory and adding any necessary configuration to the `config.ini` file.
+Any plugins you don't want to use, it's probably best to remove their section(s) from the `config.ini` file completely.

 #### Available plugins
 #####Inputs